AkiraKane/udacity-ml-starbucks-capstone-challenge/report.md

 ### Problem Statement
 It is important for marketers to be able tell how well an offer will perform in order to run effective campaigns.
 This problem can break down to multiple sections, such as choosing the right parameter for a target audience, finding the audience that can give the most outcome, analyzing user behavior after they used an offer, predicting how many user will use a certain offer.
 In this project, I will build a model which can give prediction on  wether or not a user will complete the offer or not by using machine learning predictors.
 The model is going to  be binary classifier because the outcome we want to expect is binary, if a user will complete the offer or not.
 The model will take an offer as input and gives how much percent of users will complete the offer.
 In order to achieve this, I will first explore the dataset to have better understanding.
 Secondly, I will clean up the dataset so that machine learning models can utilize the data, which includes normalization.
-Once the dataset is ready, I will use XGBoost as a benchmark model.
-XGBoost is an optimized distributed gradient boosting library, which AWS Sagemaker  estimator provides easy to use support.
+Once the dataset is ready, I will use DummyClassifier provided by the scikit learn library.
 Finally, I will use other models, such  as the support vector machine, the logistic regression, the k-nearest neighbors vote, to compare the performance suited for our purpose to predict offer completion.

 ### Metrics
-I will use ROC-AUC as a main metric.
-This is a graphical plot using the true positive rate (TPR) and the false positive rate (FPR) at various threshold to illustrate optimal model.
-ROC-AUC is suited for balanced data because TPR and FPR only depends on positives and if the dataset is imbalanced ROC-AUC won’t capture precision.
-In this case, dataset is balanced as shown in data exploration section and we can use ROC-AUC as the main metric.
+I will use the accuracy score and the receiver operating characteristic (ROC), specifically ROC-AUC.
+The accuracy score is provided by scikit learn library, which gives exact match with the test data and prediction.
+ROC-AUC is a graphical plot using the true positive rate (TPR) and the false positive rate (FPR) at various threshold to illustrate optimal model.
+ROC-AUC is suited for balanced data because TPR and FPR only depends on positives and if the data set is imbalanced ROC-AUC won’t capture precision.
+In this case, data set is balanced as shown in data exploration section and we can use ROC-AUC as the main metric.
-Additionally, accuracy with validation data will be accounted as main metrics.

 ## II.
 Analysis